He korero whakarapopoto

 Post-Second World War influences

-After the Second World War, the Cold War developed, causing tension between the Soviet Union and its former Western allies, led by the US.
-Many former European colonies were also becoming independent nations.
+After the Second World War, tension between the Soviet Union and its former Western allies, led by the US, developed into what became known as the Cold War.
+Many former European colonies were becoming independent nations.

 Korea had been a Japanese colony since 1910.
 After Japan’s surrender in 1945, Korea was occupied by Soviet forces in the north and US forces in the south.
 Separate governments were set up in the north and the south.